 Here are some ideas.
 (Public domain image via Pixabay.com) It’s so easy (maybe too easy) to do shallow, superficial work with Google tools.
 One one day, we’ll do this activity.
 The next day, we’ll use a different tool to do a different one.
 What if we want to investigate a topic thoroughly instead of going “a mile wide and an inch deep”?
 Google’s got your back.
 Instead of doing “one and done” activities, we can use several of Google’s offerings to do “deep dives” into big, important topics.

 Check out these 25 ways to harness its power in school.
 Everyone wants data.
 Schools want it to track student performance.
 Companies want it to learn about their customers.
 We track data in our own personal lives (fitness data, banking data, even social media data).
-Teachers and students have their own data gathering and tracking tool that’s free and easy to learn — Google Forms.
 The Social Studies Lab: Google Forms Quizzes: Self-grading, Auto-feedback, Data-analyzing Quizzes.
 Google is back in the Formative Assessment Game Happy days are here again.

 Google Apps for Education has released their yearly summer toys for teachers to play with and this year they have really delivered.
 The best of these new toys, in my humble opinion, is the increased functionality of Google Forms to include a quiz option.
 I've gotta be honest; I started to use Google Forms last school year, coupled with the auto-grading add-on, Flubaroo but I went in another direction.